K-index: Definition

+Derived indices

-The Kp-index and estimated Kp-index
+Kp-index

-The official planetary Kp-index is derived by calculating a weighted average of K-indices from a network of 13 geomagnetic observatories at mid-latitude locations.
+The Kp-index, or the planetary K-index, is derived by calculating a weighted average of K-indices from a network of 13 geomagnetic observatories at mid-latitude locations.
 Since these observatories do not report their data in real-time, various operations centers around the globe estimate the index based on data available from their local network of observatories.
 The Kp-index was introduced by Bartels in 1939.

-The relationship between K and A
+a-index

-The A-index provides a daily average level for geomagnetic activity.
-Because of the non-linear relationship of the K-scale to magnetometer fluctuations, it is not meaningful to take the average of a set of K-indices.
-What is done instead is to convert each K back into a linear scale called the "equivalent three hourly range" a-index (note the lower case "a"), according to the following table:
+The a-index is the three hourly equivalent amplitude for geomagnetic activity at a specific magnetometer station derived from the station-specific K-index.
+Because of the quasi-logarithmic relationship of the K-scale to magnetometer fluctuations, it is not meaningful to take the average of a set of K-indices directly.
+Instead each K is converted back into a linear scale.

-The daily A-index is merely the average of eight a-indices.
+The A-index is the daily average of amplitude for geomagnetic activity at a specific magnetometer station, derived from the eight (three hourly) a-indices.